-Since inception on August 4, 1999 through July 31, 2005, we have sustained cumulative net losses of \$13,321,782.
-Our losses have resulted from research and development expenses, patent costs and legal, accounting, and administrative expenses aggregating \$5,948,362 and non-cash stock-based compensation expense of \$7,373,420.
+Since inception on August 4, 1999 through July 31, 2005, we have sustained cumulative net losses of \$4,060,347.
+Our losses have resulted primarily from research and development expenses, patent costs and legal and accounting expenses.
 From inception through July 31, 2005, we have not generated any revenue from operations.
 We expect to incur additional losses to perform further research and development activities.
 We do not currently have any commercial products and we do not expect to have any for the foreseeable future.
 Our product development efforts are in their early stages and we cannot make estimates of the costs or the time it will take to complete.
 The risk of completion of any program is high because of the long duration of clinical testing, regulatory approval and review cycles and uncertainty of the costs.
 Net cash inflows from any products developed may take several years to achieve.